telegraph/api-responder/README.md

 # api-responder

-<blockquote><strong>Quickly create API endpoints using promises or generators/yield for async operations.
+<blockquote><strong>Quickly create API endpoints using generators/yield,  async/await or promises for async operations.
 Includes file-per-endpoint and reverse-proxy options</strong></blockquote>

+<blockquote><strong>From version 1.2 supports responders using   async/await from anonymous or named classes as well as generators/yield or promises for async operations.</strong></blockquote>

 ## Intro